A review of our first barefoot trimming workshop

 Ten horse owners gathered in the Clare Island community centre bar to listen to Dermot talk about why horses first got shod, why shoes are not necessary, and explain in detail the anatomy of the horse hoof.
 Then, after a healthy lunch, we all headed out to start trimming.

 We had lined up a variety of horses.
 Mostly Connemara brood mares, of course, as they are the most numerous on the island, but also an Icelandic riding pony, a few of our own riding and draft horses (who regularly work barefoot), and a couple of youngsters.
 Trimming proved to be the most instructive part of the workshop as we worked our way through a variety of cracked, overgrown or bruised hooves (as well as some healthy feet), under the expert guidance of Dermot and his son John (also a qualified trimmer).
 By the end of the workshop, we had seen fifteen horses trimmed, everybody had put rasp to hoof, and we all felt a lot more confident about doing it ourselves.

 Of course, we are only talking about maintenance trims, not remedial work or shoeing.
 But with a clear picture in one’s mind of what a healthy hoof should look like, as well as good hooves to start with, it is possible.

-More than ten years on, Christophe is still running barefoot trimming workshops at Macalla farm.
+More than ten years on, Christophe is still running barefoot trimming workshops although no longer at Macalla farm.